 ProtonVPN – Even though ProtonVPN is more focused on privacy, they still offer pretty good support for streaming — but there are a few issues we found:

-- ProtonVPN again restricts access to streaming servers unless you have Plus or Visionary account.
+- ProtonVPN again restricts access to streaming servers in their network — unless you have Plus or Visionary account.

-- Even with a premium (expensive) subscription, you still don’t get access to as many streaming services as with ExpressVPN.
+- Even with a premium (expensive) subscription, ProtonVPN still has limited access to a wide variety of streaming services.

 The screenshot below illustrates both of these points.
 You can see that access to streaming servers is restricted to Plus (or higher) plans.
 And you can also see that ProtonVPN only supports three Netflix regions (while ExpressVPN officially supports eight).

 ProtonVPN simply does not unblock as many streaming services as ExpressVPN.
-ExpressVPN is also a great choice if you need a VPN for Disney Plus, which continues to grow in popularity.
+ExpressVPN is also a great choice if you need a VPN for Disney Plus, which is also growing in popularity.